muathye/portal-ar/docs/en/articles/how-to-use-google-maps-api-to-choose-a-location-on-your-website.md

 ## Prerequisites

 Before we get started, you'll need a Google Maps API key.
-To get one, follow the instructions in this guide: https://developers.google.com/maps/gmp-get-started#create-project
+To get one, follow the instructions in this guide: [Google Maps API](https://developers.google.com/maps/gmp-get-started#create-project)

 ## Step 1: Set up the HTML file